imanghafoori1/laravel-terminator/README.md

 #### Refactoring Steps: :hammer:

-1 - First you shoud eliminate "return" statements in your controllers like this:
+1 - First, you should eliminate "return" statements in your controllers like this:

 ```php